Stephen340/Retro-Learner/README.md

 This executable has been verified on a fresh system.
 If it does not work for some reason, we recommend following the manual process below.

 PLEASE NOTE: Due to this being the executable, only one demo file can run: the basic Mario Demo.
-If you would like to see other demos, read the 'Running a Demo' section below to see which files exist and how to run them.
 If you want to run them using the .sh script, we recommend removing the 'pip install' line from the run_demo.sh file, and replacing the Mario_Demo.py file with whichever demo file you prefer.
+See the below 'Running a Demo' section to see demo file names.

 If you do not want to run an executable, follow the below instructions for manual setup.